fullstackhero/dotnet-starter-kit/README.md

 #### Prerequisites

-Before creating your first fullstackhero solution, you should ensure that your local machine has:
+Before creating your first fullstackhero solution, ensure that your local development environment has:

 - **.NET 7** You can find the download [here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
 - **NodeJS (16+)** You can find the download [here](https://nodejs.org/en/download).